-Before you prepare and submit a tender bid, you should research the country you will be working in.
+Before you prepare and submit a tender bid, you should research the prospective market

-When writing a tender, you should ensure that every detail is correct as you may be required to complete the work as submitted.
+When writing a tender, make sure that every detail is correct - you may be required to complete the work exactly as submitted.

 When writing a tender you should: